 That said, it’s not surprising that in-house teams without the expert legislative knowledge are worried about the costly risks and penalties of non-compliance.

-And if you’ve previously been impacted by one of these penalties, or are simply struggling with the constant stress and pressure of keeping up with ever-changing regulations, you’ll be sure to feel the benefit of working with a payroll partner for compliance support.
+If you’ve previously been impacted by one of these penalties, or are simply struggling with the constant stress and pressure of keeping up with ever-changing regulations, you’ll be sure to feel the benefit of working with a payroll partner for compliance support.

-Is it time for a Managed Payroll Service?
+Is it time for a managed payroll service?

 Or, to find out more about our managed payroll and HR services, get in touch today.